 IMO, water-based polyacrylic sealant works better than oil-based polyurethane as a sealer on chalky painted wood pieces.

 Unlike polyurethane, polyacrylic is less tricky to apply and is much less likely to yellow over time.
+These top coats are also less smelly and are easy to clean with just warm water.

 Mod Podge is also a good alternative to poly and wax sealers.

-Particularly it’s a decoupage medium that can be applied on top of a chalk-painted piece of furniture, craft, or art project made of glass or metal.
+Particularly, it’s a decoupage medium that can be applied on top of a chalk-painted piece of furniture, craft, or art project made of glass or metal.

 All these sealants for chalk paint are easily available at online stores like Amazon, Home Depot, Bunnings, and others for you to buy.